 International student services, including information for incoming and current students.

 SPAA doctoral students can apply for conference travel funding.
 Travel is reimbursed up to a maximum allowable amount after the student travels.
-Students must submit appropriate receipts to the School travel officer in order to receive reimbursement.
+Students must submit appropriate receipts in order to receive reimbursement.

 Additional Funding Opportunities